Rebecca Protten: Biographies

 The life of Rebecca Protten was looked at first extensively by Christian Oldendorp, a Moravian missionary who admired Rebecca's evangelical work, which he noted in History of the Mission of the Evangelical Brethren on the Caribbean Islands of St. Thomas, St. Croix, and St. John.
-More recently, historian Jon F. Sensbach wrote a biography on Rebecca Protten, called Rebecca's Revival.
+Historian Jon F. Sensbach wrote a biography on Rebecca Protten, Rebecca's Revival.
 Sensbach focused on how Protten became the leader of the African Christianity movement.
 Rebecca Freundlich Protten also received mention in Time Longa' Dan Twine, written in 2009 by Arnold R. Highfield.